BusinessCentralApps/GenerateBcNuGet/README.md

 </package>
 ```

-### Example of a BcNuGet runtime package
+### Example of a BcNuGet indirect runtime package

 This package contains version 5.1.23.0 of my BingMaps.PTE app as a runtime package.
 Only differences to the above full app package is `.runtime` in the package id, a dependency to a BcNuGet package containing the actual binary and no actual files in this package.
-This package is called the indirect package.
+In this, this package is called the indirect package and and package containing the actual runtime binary is called the BcNuGet compiled runtime package.

 ```
 <?xml version="1.0" encoding="utf-8"?>